tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 Once we get the above we are ready to do our first commit, by executing the following:

-1. 'git add .'
+1. `git add .`
-2. 'git status' - always verify what's being committed.
+2. `git status` - always verify what's being committed.
 In my case, I get the following output:

         Changes to be committed:
           (use "git rm --cached <file>..." to unstage)